-In order to cover its commitments under the dividend policy and under management and employee option plans, DSM buys back shares insofar as this is necessary and feasible.
-In the year, 5,200,000 shares were repurchased to meet these obligations (2015: 2,300,000 shares).
+In order to cover our commitments under the dividend policy and under management and employee option and share plans, DSM buys back shares insofar as this is necessary and feasible.
+In the year, 4,500,000 shares were repurchased to meet these obligations (2016: 5,200,000 shares).

 A business or partner that is targeted for acquisition should add value to DSM in terms of technological or market competences.
 Acquired companies are in principle required to contribute to DSM's cash earnings per share from the very beginning and to earnings per share from the second year.
 In addition, they are required to meet the company's profitability, sustainability and growth requirements.
 However, such requirements may not be appropriate in the case of small, innovative growth acquisitions, although the sustainability requirement will be upheld at all times.

 DSM's policy in the various sub-disciplines of the finance function is strongly oriented toward solidity, reliability and protection of cash flows.
 The finance function plays an important role in business steering.